-For 80 years, only a small collection of fossil footprints were known.
-However, a group of scientists noticed dark spots dotting the expanse of the lakebed that appeared to be footprints.
-Their curiosities lead them to dig up these odd dark spots.
-This led to the discovery of both Harlan’s Ground Sloth and Paleo-Human footprints.
+For 80 years, only a small collection of fossilized footprints were known to exist at White Sands.
+However, in 2006, a group of scientists noticed dark spots dotting the expanse of the lakebed that appeared to be footprints.
+Their curiosities lead them to dig up these dark spots in 2009.
+This led to the discovery of both Harlan’s ground sloth and human footprints.
 During the 2010s, footprints of a dire wolf were discovered.
 These footprints were located next to ancient seeds.
 Scientists dated these seeds to more than 18,000 years ago.

 In 2018, researchers discovered what they believe to be footprints of a female.
 They tell a story that may seem familiar today; her footprints show her walking for almost a mile, with a toddler’s footprints occasionally showing up beside hers.
 Evidence suggests that she carried the child, shifting them from side to side and occasionally setting the child down as they walked.
 The footprints broadened and slipped in the mud as a result of the additional weight she was carrying.

 Based on stature and walking speed, it appears that most of the footprints in this study come from teenagers and children.
 As reported in the journal Science, “One hypothesis for this is the division of labor, in which adults are involved in skilled tasks whereas 'fetching and carrying' are delegated to teenagers.
 Children accompany the teenagers, and collectively they leave a higher number footprints that are preferentially recorded in the fossil record.
 This pattern is common to all excavated surfaces.”
 (Bennett, 2021)